 Overview

-UT Southwestern’s Department of Radiation Oncology, comprised of clinical radiation oncology, medical physics and engineering, and molecular radiation biology, is a leader in the development and clinical implementation of innovative treatment strategies in radiation therapies.
+UT Southwestern’s Department of Radiation Oncology, comprised of clinical radiation oncology, medical physics and engineering, and molecular medicine, is a leader in the development and clinical implementation of innovative treatment strategies in radiation therapies.
 We provide exceptional opportunities for translation of laboratory science into clinical trials and an integrated program of medical, radiation, and surgical oncology.

 Our Department embraces education and supports the Medical Physics Track of the Biomedical Engineering Graduate program, as well as: